Bihun goreng

 Bihun goreng, bee hoon goreng or mee hoon goreng refers to a dish of fried noodles cooked with rice vermicelli in both the Indonesian and Malay languages.
 In certain countries, such as Singapore, the term goreng is occasionally substituted with its English equivalent for the name of the dish.

 There is no single defined recipe for the dish, and its composition and preparation varies greatly from household to household in all relevant cultural and linguistic regions, which may include vegetarian versions.

 Variants

 Indonesia

 In Indonesian cuisine, bihun goreng is associated with Chinese Indonesian and Javanese cuisine.
-Like mie goreng or kwetiau goreng, bihun goreng is usually seasoned with sweet soy sauce and bumbu.
+Like mie goreng or kwetiau goreng, bihun goreng is usually seasoned with kecap manis (sweet soy sauce) and bumbu.
 Typical ingredients involved in its preparation include garlic, onion or shallots, fried prawn, chicken, beef, or sliced bakso (meatballs), chili, Chinese cabbage, cabbages, tomatoes, egg, and other vegetables.
 The dish may be accompanied with acar and garnished with fried shallots.

+There are two distinct varieties—one is Chinese Indonesian version which does not use sweet soy sauce, the other is the Javanese version which does use sweet soy sauce.
+Bihun goreng with sweet soy sauce has that sweet and savoury flavour with smoky aroma.
+The Chinese Indonesian version however, uses no sweet soy sauce, thus similar to common Chinese-style stir fried rice vermicelli, akin to Singaporean fried bee hoon.

+In Indonesia bihun goreng might be consumed solely as a main dish, or served as an addition or topping in other dish, such as add upon nasi uduk (fragrant coconut rice) or nasi campur (mixed rice).